 John Pennekamp Coral Reef State Park

 At John Pennekamp Coral Reef State Park, you’ll fall in love with Key Largo’s colorful aquatic life.
-As you float among beautiful reefs, you’ll spot welcoming reef fish and other sea creatures living in the world’s largest artificial reef.
+Floating among beautiful reefs, you’ll spot welcoming reef fish and other sea creatures living in the world’s largest artificial reef just under the surface.

 Florida Keys Overseas Heritage Trail